HL7/phenomics-exchange-ig/input/pagecontent/StructureDefinition-Disease-intro.md

 Thus, the Disease element can be used to model disease diagnoses at different levels of granularity depending on the preciseness of the clinical diagnosis.

-## Mapping FHIR to the GA4GH phenopacket-schema.
+## The FHIR Condition and the GA4GH phenopacket-schema Disease.

-The GA4GH Disease element can be coded using the native FHIR Condition element.
+The GA4GH ``Disease`` element can be coded using the native FHIR [Condition](http://hl7.org/fhir/R4/condition.html) element.
 The following explains how this should be done.

 1. In the GA4GH phenopacket, the ``term`` element is an [OntologyClass](https://phenopacket-schema.readthedocs.io/en/latest/ontologyclass.html#rstontologyclass) that represents the disease diagnosis.
 This corresponds to the ``code`` element of Condition.